 NOTICE AS REQUIRED UNDER THE FAIR CREDIT REPORTING ACT(S)

-This is to inform you that as part of our procedure for processing your insurance application, an investigative consumer report may be requested for the preparation of a report whereby information is obtained through personal interviews with your neighbors, friends, or others with whom you are acquainted or who may have knowledge of any such items of information.
+This is to inform you that as part of The United States Life Insurance Company’s procedure for processing your insurance application, an investigative consumer report may be requested for the preparation of a report whereby information is obtained through personal interviews with your neighbors, friends, or others with whom you are acquainted or who may have knowledge of any such items of information.
 This inquiry includes information as to your character, general reputation, personal characteristics, and mode of living.
 You have the right to make a written request to be informed as to whether or not such consumer report was requested, and if such report was requested, the name and address of the consumer reporting agency to whom the request was made.
 You may receive a copy of this report by contacting such agency.

 FCRA-19432 (Form No. for NY only)